eggjs/egg-security/README.md

 #### Mention

 - Security is a big thing, please pay attention to the risk of changes in the security configuration (especially dynamic changes)
-- `this.securityOptions` the current request configuration will overrides the default configuration, but it does not make a deep copy，so pay attention to configure `csp.policy`, it will not be merged.
+- `ctx.securityOptions` the current request configuration will overrides the default configuration, but it does not make a deep copy，so pay attention to configure `csp.policy`, it will not be merged.
-- If you configure `this.securityOptions`，please write unit tests to ensure the code is correct.
+- If you configure `ctx.securityOptions`，please write unit tests to ensure the code is correct.

 ## API